bobdavies2000/OpenCVB/README.md

 # Recent Changes – February 2024

 -   Over 1800 algorithms are included, averaging 32 lines of code per algorithm.
-    -   Average went up because counting didn’t include some of the new C++ code.
+    -   Average went up because counting hadn’t included some of the new C++ code.
--   A new group name “\<All Reused and Callees\>” shows algorithms reuse.
-    -   Removes one-off experiments and cleans up the list of algorithms.
-    -   It is a further refinement of the user interface to help active development.
-    -   It also provides a useful way for beginners to find the better algorithms.
 -   Motion-filtered color and cloud images are controlled through a global option.
     -   Example below shows the improvements to the RedCloud output that result.
 -   Microsoft’s Copilot can provide VB.Net to C++ translation as well.